kiralybence/web-crawler/README.md

 Grab all links you can find.
 That's it.

-It can very easily be turned to a website archiver tool, but I decided to keep it simple.
+It can very easily be turned into a website archiver tool, but I've decided to keep it simple.

 ## Warning
 The crawler sends a **lot** of requests and you might get rate limited (or worse, IP blacklisted).
 I advise you not to crawl websites you don't want to get kicked from.